longhorn/website/content/docs/0.8.1/concepts.md

 ### Disaster Recovery Volumes

 A disaster recovery (DR) volume is a special volume that stores data in a backup cluster in case the whole main cluster goes down.
-DR volumes are used to increase the resiliency of Longhorn volumes.
+To increase the resiliency of Longhorn volumes, DR volumes are created in a secondary Kubernetes cluster, and they are incrementally updated from the latest backup of a Longhorn volume from a primary Kubernetes cluster.

 Because the main purpose of a DR volume is to restore data from backup, this type of volume doesn't support the following actions before it is activated: